 As soon as I sat up, I winced and bit my lip.
 Taking deep breaths, I kept crawling through the tunnels.
 As soon as I crawled around a bend in the passage, I found a door like the first, hopefully leading the way out.
 If all I needed was to go to sleep to find the exit, I thought, then why didn’t I do it sooner?

 “Please,” I murmured, “Please, please, please let this be the way out!”

 I needed some serious ibuprofen.
 I reached out my hand and placed it against the cold wood.
 I felt a powerful surge of energy humming against my fingertips.

 I pushed the door, and it swung open.
 A sudden flash of light blinded me, the same from the first light under my bed when I first entered the passages.

 I squinted and crawled through the door, not knowing who or what waited for me on the other side.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Eliza StarrWrite a Review